jfcloutier/karma_agency/code/actor_model/README.md

 # The Karma actor framework

+## TODO

+* Supervisor
+  * List children (actor start specs) in supervisor options, to (re)start them on supervisor (re)start
+    * child(Kind, Name, Params, Options)
+      * put Params in init goal
+  * Make sure ALL supervised actors are terminated whenever a supervisor terminates
+  * Dynamically added children are NOT restarted when a supervisor restarts
+  * A supervisor can provide the list of its children (statically and dynamically added)

+## About

 An actor module starts and runs named, supervised threads (a.k.a actors).

 An actor module must implement `start(Name, Options, Supervisor)`, `stop(Name)` and `kill(Name)`.